britter/website/src/content/blog/2025-02-10-gradle-dependency-verification.md

 ### Dealing with Sources and Javadoc JARs

-The next issue we encountered during project sync were source and javadoc JARs that IntelliJ downloads in order to be able to navigate to the source code of library code, and show documentation.
+The next issue we encountered during project sync were source and javadoc JARs that IntelliJ downloads in order to be able to navigate to the source code of referenced libraries, and show their documentation.
-Given these are not executable code, we configured our verification to trust all source and Javadoc JARs.
+Given these artifacts don't contain executable code, we configured our verification to trust all source and Javadoc JARs.

 ```xml
 <trusted-artifacts>